gonzalo91/node-docker/README.md

 (building images again and adding files for configuration.. order matters) docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d --build

-(Brings down all services with their volumes) docker-compose down -v
+(Brings down all services with their volumes, incluiding those which are use for databases) docker-compose down -v

+(It will delete all al volumes unused ) docker-compose -f docker-compose.yml -f docker-compose.prod.yml down;
+docker volume prune;